 The cake is made from a simple batter with butter, sugar, eggs, flour and spices.
 Before it goes in the oven, the batter is sprinkled with walnuts.
 When it comes out of the oven, the cake is dusted with powder sugar, cut in squares and served with coffee.

-It is extremely easy to put together and very delicious.
-As I said before, this is not a fancy recipe, but something my grandmother would rather make at the end of the week as a treat, using simple ingredients available in her pantry.
-She would definitely serve this with coffee or tea.
+The cake is extremely easy to put together and very delicious.
+As I said before, this is not a fancy recipe, but something my grandmother would rather make at the end of the week as a treat, using simple but quality ingredients available in her pantry.
+It was the time when dairy products came directly from the farmers, the eggs were fresh from the chicken coop, therefore the final product was tasty and also nutritious.

-I hope you will try it!
+Anyway, coffee cakes are easy to make, lovely and I hope you will try this recipe!
 I wouldn’t be shy to make this recipe for a potluck, a picnic or just on a lazy Sunday for the family to enjoy!
+And also eat it for breakfast, why not?
+Don’t you just love it when a recipe can be used for breakfast or dessert?
+Coffee cakes are like that.
+I would even dare to say that it is also a relatively cheap recipe to make.

 - 1 stick Plus 6 tablespoons/7.4oz /210 g unsalted butter room temperature